yusinto/react-site-nav/README.md

 ## Api
 ### SiteNav
 The main react component that represents the site nav.
 The root container is a css grid so most of the props below maps directly to this grid and should be self-explanatory.
+Place ContentGroup components as children of SiteNav to render the "flyouts".

 ```js
   <SiteNav